mollie/postman-collection/README.md

 Use the collections with an API key for test mode. **Mollie v2 API - OAuth-access_token authentication** uses the test mode query parameter (`GET`/`DELETE`) or payload-parameter (`PUT`/`PATCH`) by default.

 ## Feedback
-Mollie strives to align the collection with the [public API documentation](https://docs.mollie.com/).
-Your feedback or additional examples are welcome in comments, or submit them as a pull request.
+Submit your feedback or additional examples as comments or as a pull request.